Toshani/Micro-services-webapp/README.md

 # Acknowledgements

 I'd like to thank Prof. Saritha and the TAs - Sathvik Saya and Aniket - for their guidance throughout the project.
-I'd also like to thank my teammates - Tankala Sunaina, U Suchithra and Vivek Dharamdas for their contribution in the project.
+I'd also like to thank my teammates - Tankala Sunaina, U Suchithra and Vivek S D for their contribution in the project.